MT4 Backtesting: How to Test and Optimize Strategies in MetaTrader 4

 -

-Chasing Perfect Past Results (Over-optimization) — This is when you tweak your strategy’s settings until it fits every bump and dip of past data perfectly.
-The result?
-A strategy that’s memorized the past but can’t handle the future.
-It’s like acing a practice test because you saw the answers, then failing the real exam.
-Always do this: After optimizing, run a separate "forward test" on a chunk of unseen data to see if it still holds up.
+Over-optimization (curve-fitting).
+You tweak settings until they fit every wiggle in past data perfectly.
+The result is a strategy that memorized history but can't handle the future.
+It's like acing a practice test because you saw the answers, then failing the real exam.
+Fix: After optimizing, run a separate forward test on unseen data.
+If it doesn't hold up, you over-fit.

 -